 Every landscape project is different and may require different quantities and sizes of drainage material.
 Centenary Landscaping Supplies can supply drainage gravel material from a shovel to a truckload and have it delivered to your project.

 The sizes available are 5mm, 10mm, 20mm and 40-50mm.
 Larger sized rock is also on hand or can be sourced.

-Both gravels manufactured from crushed rock and recycled crushed concrete are available.
+Both varieties of gravel, those manufactured from crushed rock and those from recycled crushed concrete are available and stocked in our yard at Darra.
 Both options are just as effective, with some weight and price benefits seen in the recycled products.
 If you need help in calculating the amount you need, just give the sales team a call on 07 3373 4999 or head to our online store to book your delivery.

 How important is drainage and drainage gravel?

 The short and simple answer is, EXTREMELY!